lowski/lowski.github.io/docs/emberjs/attaching-custom-behavior-to-changeset.md

 });
 ```

-Now when I call `changeset.save()`, changes in the `Items` are correctly propagated to the `model#itemsItributes` and then via computed property to the `model.items`.
+Now when I called `changeset.save()`, changes in the `Items` were correctly propagated to the `model.itemsItributes` and then via computed property to the `model.items`.

-Here is the full code for custom changeset:
+Here is the full code for my custom changeset:

 ```javascript
 let Changeset = changeset(this.invoice,